Close

 Lay a strong foundation for your child — for lifelong learning and school success — both at home and in child development centers.

-Show your child and the school’s staff the importance you attach to education.
-Even if you relocate often or are temporarily deployed, build a relationship with the school by meeting the teacher, volunteering, attending school events or joining a parent group.
+Even if you relocate often or are temporarily deployed, you can show you value your student’s education by building a relationship with the school.
+Meet the teacher, volunteer, attend school events or join a parent group.

-Providing the best possible education for your child is not a one-person job.
+Giving your student the best possible education is not a one-person job.
 Be sure to tap into the support and resources of your military community.

 School liaisons are the main contact for military families, local school systems and installation command for school-related matters pre-K through 12.
-Local school liaisons help with transition support before and after a PCS and assist military-connected children with Interstate Compact compliance.
+Local school liaisons help with transition support before and after a PCS and assist military-connected children with the Interstate Compact on Educational Opportunity for Military Children, or MIC3.

 School liaisons: